Work Vehicles and Transportation: Information for Employers

 It will be up to employers to take ‘all reasonably practicable steps’ to ensure that no one smokes in the workplace.
 Failure to do so may result in the employer being liable for a fine of up to $400 (individual) or $4,000 (body corporate).

-The only individual smoking offence is for smoking on an aircraft (under the Civil Aviation Act 1990) which carries a maximum fine of $2500.
-Fines will not be imposed on smokers for smoking in other places.
+The only individual smoking or vaping offence is for smoking or vaping on an aircraft (under the Civil Aviation Act 1990) which carries a maximum fine of $2500.

 An employer who without reasonable excuse fails to refer an unresolved workplace smoking complaint to the Director-General of Health is liable for a fine of $100 (for individuals) or $1,000 (for a body corporate).